 - Point-based stays are most valuable during periods of top demand, such as during festivals and events, ski season, or school breaks.
 The number of points required for a hotel room is based on the normal rates for the hotel.
-While some programs require more points during “high season”, award rates don’t fluctuate as much as regular room rates do or don’t change at all.
-As a result, the most valuable time to use your points are when hotel rates are high than normal—during ski season, school breaks, special events, holidays, and peak travel season.
+While some programs require more points during “high season”, award rates don’t fluctuate nearly as much as regular room rates or don’t fluctuate at all.
+As a result, the most valuable time to use your points are when hotel rates are high than normal—during ski season, school breaks, conventions, special events, holidays, and peak travel season.

 - Marriott and Hilton give you your 5th night free on award stays.
-Four nights worth of points will get you a five night stay.
+Four nights worth of points will get you a five-night stay.
 For Hilton, you need to have at least Silver elite status to take advantage of this benefit.

 - You’ll get the most value from your points at a hotel chain’s cheapest and most expensive hotels.
 The required points for staying at Category 1 or Category 2 hotels can be ridiculously low.
 While the cash rates for these lower category hotels also tend to be low, the relative point cost is even lower.
-Bloggers are happy to point out that 95,000 Hilton points will get you a single night at one of Hilton’s most expensive hotels, or nineteen nights at one of their Category 1 hotels.
+Bloggers are happy to point out that 95,000 Hilton points will get you a single night at one of Hilton’s most expensive hotels or nineteen nights at one of their Category 1 hotels.
 Of course, most of the time, you won’t have an opportunity to stay at a Category 1 or Category 2 hotel unless you are visiting a very inexpensive (usually international) destination.
 Get More for Your Points by Using Them at Inexpensive Hotels .

 Determining if booking an award night is a good use of your points

 - We recommend converting the required number of points into an “award room rate” that you can compare to the regular rate.
 Your points have real value.
-The best way to think about whether it makes sense to book an award night is to convert the required number of points into a dollar value, and then decide whether the room is worth “spending” that much money, or whether you are better off taking advantage of another option.
+The best way to think about whether it makes sense to book an award night is to convert the required number of points into a dollar value and then decide whether the room is worth “spending” that much money, or whether you are better off taking advantage of another option.

 - It can be prudent to save some points for times when room rates are exceptionally high.
 As discussed above, the number of points that is required for a free night doesn't change (or doesn't change very much) depending on supply and demand, but regular room rates do.
 So, having points is extremely useful during holidays and special events, when regular room rates are exorbitantly expensive.
 Unless you expect to have a constant flow of new hotel points, it is worthwhile keeping a stash of points around to use when you really need them.

-For example, if the points cost of a Sheraton hotel is 35,000 Marriott points per night, and you value Marriott point at .7 cents per point, the “cost” of using award points is around $250 per night.
+For example, if the points cost of a Sheraton hotel is 35,000 Marriott points per night and you value Marriott point at .7 cents per point, the “cost” of using award points is around $250 per night.
 If the $250 “award room rate” is lower the regular room rate, you are better off making an award booking, rather than a normal booking.
 But, if the room still isn’t worth $250 per night (compared to the other options at your destination), you are better off saving your points and booking another hotel instead.